ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/chunks.md

 The {{product-name}} system divides chunks into two types: vital and non-vital.
 By default, data in the system is vital (the `vital` attribute is `true`) and its loss is a serious incident.
 Data loss can occur due to failure of cluster nodes.

 Non-vital data is data whose loss is not critical. {{product-name}} cluster settings are such that inaccessibility of non-vital chunks does not trigger monitorings and exploitation intervention.
-Typical examples of non-vital data are intermediate results of operations: the scheduler will notice losses and perform recomputation of stderr jobs.
+Typical examples of non-vital data are intermediate results of operations: the scheduler will notice losses and perform recomputation.
 For non-vital data, the `vital` attribute is `false`.

 {% note info "Note" %}